docker-mailserver/docker-mailserver-helm/charts/docker-mailserver/README.md

 2. Either within a cloud provider, or in a private Kubernetes cluster, behind a non-integrated load-balancer such as haproxy.
 An example deployment might be something like [Funky Penguin's Poor Man's K8s Load Balancer](https://www.funkypenguin.co.nz/project/a-simple-free-load-balancer-for-your-kubernetes-cluster/), or even a manually configured haproxy instance/pair.

-## Installation
+## Prerequsiites

-### Install helm and cert-manager
+### 1. Install helm

-1. You need helm, obviously.
+You need helm, obviously.
+Instructions are [here](https://helm.sh/docs/intro/install/).

+### 2. Install cert-manager

-2. You need to install cert-manager, and [setup issuers](https://docs.cert-manager.io/en/latest/index.html).
+You need to install cert-manager, and [setup issuers](https://docs.cert-manager.io/en/latest/index.html).
 It's easy to install using helm (which you have anyway, right?).
 Cert-manager is what will request and renew SSL certificates required for `docker-mailserver` to work.
 The chart will assume that you've configured and tested certmanager.

 Here are the TL;DR steps for installing cert-manager: